earowang/mists/README.md

 observations*.
 It will iterate the following passes:
 `na_polish_measures()`, `na_polish_key()`, `na_polish_index()` until a
 tolerance value (close or equal to zero).
-The `na_polish_*()` family expects a [tsibble](http://tsibble.tidyverts.org), because polishing starts with tidy and clean data.
+The `na_polish_*()` family expects a [tsibble](http://tsibble.tidyverts.org), provided that polishing starts with tidy data.

 ``` r
 wdi_ts <- wdi %>%